 Jacques is a young, passionate winemaker from the area around the town of Ancenis in the western Loire Valley, not too far from the city of Nantes.
 In fact, when we visited him we found that he lived in the town of Oudon which is quite close to Ancenis and also quite close to the iconic Loire River.
 His winery is in the same village, just a few metres from his house.

 He used to be a sommelier, working in both France and Australia.
-As a result of this work he developed a desire to become involved in winemaking.
+In Australia he met both Anton van Klopper and Tom Shobbrook who were both widely recognised for their work in natural winemaking.
+As a result of this he developed a desire to become involved in winemaking.

-He owns a number of vineyards in the area comprising a total of 6 hectares with one overlooking the Loire River.
+He and his partner Julie own a number of vineyards in the area comprising a total of 6 hectares with one overlooking the Loire River.
 The rock types are primarily schist and gneiss.
 He has Melon de Bourgogne, Gamay, Gamay Freaux, Cabernet Franc, Sauvignon Blanc, Pinot Gris (locally called Malvoisie) and Abouriou.

 Le Raisin à Plume Vin de France S des Humeaux 2015

 Jacques Fevrier makes lovely, precise wines from the Sauvignon Blanc grape variety even though he is hundreds of kilometres away from Sancerre, the spiritual home of this grape.